CircuitVerse/CircuitVerseDocs/docs/chapter4/8misc.md

 ## ALU

 An **Arithmetic Logic Unit** (ALU) circuit element is a combinational digital electronic circuit that performs arithmetic and bitwise operations on integer binary numbers.
-Figure 4.15 highlights the different ports in the ALU circuit element available within CircutVerse and Table 4.19 provides a brief description of the different ports.
+Figure 4.15 highlights the different ports in the ALU circuit element available within CircuitVerse and Table 4.19 provides a brief description of the different ports.

 > Properties that can be customized in the **PROPERTIES** panel include: **Direction, BitWidth**